Lightning v3.1

 Ultra-low latency architecture designed for conversational AI and live streaming.

-Instant voice cloning with just 5-15 seconds of audio via API and console.
+Instant voice cloning with just 5–15 seconds of audio, via API or console.

-HTTP, SSE, and WebSocket support for real-time applications.
+HTTP, SSE, and WebSocket transports for real-time playback.

 Broadcast-quality 44.1 kHz audio with natural prosody, intonation, and conversational rhythm.